friends-of-reactphp/mysql/README.md

 ## Install

-The recommended way to install react is through [composer](http://getcomposer.org).
+The recommended way to install reactphp-mysql is through [composer](http://getcomposer.org).

 ```
 {